Imagine that you've never heard a piece of classical music.

 Sorry, but you and all your friends don't really know what you're talking about; and until you get a lot more information, you're going to remain ignorant of classical music being performed by an orchestra.
 And you'd be missing out on a lot!

 This is, very sadly, an illustration of where a lot of Evangelicals stand in regard to Christianity.
-They're ignorant of their faith's history, it's leaders and it's key doctrines, and they often believe that any study of theology is inherently bad; which is kinda like saying "I don't care about notes-I only care about music!" or "I don't care about ingredients-I only care about food!"
+They're ignorant of their faith's history, its leaders and its key doctrines, and they often believe that any study of theology is inherently bad; which is kinda like saying "I don't care about notes-I only care about music!" or "I don't care about ingredients-I only care about food!"

 Yet they believe they really know about their faith based on a guy (their favorite pastor, evangelist or author maybe) "waving his hands around," so to speak (or maybe waving a Bible around).
 Worst of all, they don't even know very much about the very Word of God that can teach them.
 The Holy Spirit should be teaching them through the Word of God, but He's been replaced by a bizarre, mystical "genie in a bottle" who requires rock bands in order to "manifest himself" and who always demands more and more attention.
 And to make matters worse, these very Christians are gleefully unaware of their own ignorance.
 They believe their pastor really knows what he's talking about.
 Why?
 Because he said so!
-And all their (church) friends think so, too!
+And all of their (church) friends think so, too!

 I know about this topic, because I was one of these ignorant Evangelicals, and I'm very glad to be leaving their ranks.
 Not because I want to be smarter-but because I want to know the truth about my faith and my God.

 I had an extremely limited understanding of Christianity-and I didn't even know it.
 I thought I was hearing about solid, Biblical Christianity, but in fact, I was only hearing about the American, Arminian, Revivalist, Semi-Pelagianist tip of the pragmatic Protestant Evangelical iceberg.
 I thought I was going to a "New Testament" church, but it was actually an outgrowth of a number of movements from only the past 200 years or so-and we were greatly affected by even more recent teachings from just the past few decades.
-Now if those various Christian movements from the past 200 years had really "improved" or "purified" Christianity (as they claimed), I had no way of really knowing, because I was inside that movement-it's all that I knew.
+Now if those various Christian movements from the past 200 years had really "improved" or "purified" Christianity (as they claimed), I had no way of really knowing, because I was inside that movement and it was all that I knew.
 Once I stepped outside of the movement and studied what came before us, I could actually see things more clearly, and I could compare the teachings of a pastor or church against historical, Biblical Christianity.
 It was like a (very) cold splash of water to my face.
 Or more like a slap upside the head (that I'm still recovering from).
-But now that I know all of this, it's okay-I'm very glad to be where I am.
+But now that I know all of this, it's okay, and I'm very glad to be where I am.

 I write about this because I wish nothing more than for all my Christian friends (and everyone else who reads this) to experience something similar in their own lives.
-I'm so much more at peace and so much more confidant in my faith because of what I've learned.
+I'm so much more at peace and so much more confident in my faith because of what I've learned.
 As I've learned to see both Law and Gospel in the Bible, I'm not so confused anymore.
 And I'm excited to learn more everyday-literally!

 The thing that really concerns me, is that a lot of Christians, especially as they grow older, are getting tired of pat answers and shallow catch-phrases from pastors who don't know how to rightly handle God's Word.
 So they just tune out.
 They gradually stop attending church and whimper away; but a new crop of younger faces (usually with children in tow) show up to replace them.
-They'll buy into the shallow catch-phrases and pat answers... for a while.
+They'll buy into the shallow catch-phrases and pat answers, but only for a while.
 And then the cycle begins again.
 After 10 or 20 years of therapeutic "life-lessons," un-Biblical "success strategies" and unfulfilled "prophetic words" they'll eventually whimper away, too.
-No amount of cool videos, hip new logos, "relevant" messages or rock bands will fool them anymore.. they're done.
+No amount of cool videos, hip new logos, "relevant" messages or rock bands will fool them anymore... they're done.

 Please, don't let that be you!